 The increased use of printed circuits, strongly evident, is not exclusive to

-an occasional feature of household radios some years ago, is
+an occasional feature of household radios some years ago, is becoming the exclusive

-the hand needed for conventional manual tuning.
+spare the hand needed for conventional manual tuning.
 Importance of the transistor

 against other savings it makes possible - has been responsible for at least two

 Choice of Receiver Types

 Of particular interest is the fact that no line can be drawn between one manufacturer

 and another in the matter of auto-radio design, at least in one important sense:

 manufacturer championing another radio design.
 Each maker has put the decision in

 Radio Division of General Motors Corporation reflects in its 1957 line of radios

 noted plus at least one other, are evident in the choice of models available for

 All of the Chevrolet receivers fall into the printed-wiring class.
 On some models,

 power supply and audio-output portions, which appear on a separate subchassis, conventionally

 wired.
 One of the models with the separate subchassis is the "Custom Deluxe Wonder-Bar"

 set, Model 987577, shown in Fig. 1.